1995 Pacific typhoon season

-The 1995 Pacific typhoon season occurred all year round, unusual in that most tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
+The 1995 Pacific typhoon season was a slightly below average season in terms of named storms, ending a 7-year stretch of above average activity.
+It occurred all year round, though most tropical cyclones formed between May and November.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the international date line.
+The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1995 Pacific hurricane season.
 Tropical storms formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions in this basin have the "W" suffix added to their number.
 Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.

 Season summary

 31 tropical cyclones formed this year in the Western Pacific, of which 26 became tropical storms.
 8 storms reached typhoon intensity, five of them achieving super typhoon strength.
+The below average amount of named storms and typhoons was attributed to a La Niña which formed during the year, the first occurrence since 1988.